Consider your vulnerabilities

 Life insurance can also be an effective means of shielding your wealth when real estate or investment markets tumble.
 By purchasing a policy large enough to cover the fair market value of your assets today, you can insure your estate against the risk of market losses tomorrow.

 The second area you are exposed to risk is your health.
 It's an unfortunate fact of life that as you get older, you face a growing risk of contracting a chronic or age-related health problem.
-Two types of insurance can offer you some important financial protection: critical illness insurance and long-term care coverage.
+To mitigate this risk, critical illness insurance can offer you important financial protection.

 Maintaining your standard of living